Learn

 TYRANNy vs LIBERTY: POLITICAL CHOICES IN 17TH CENTURY NEW ENGLAND

 Imagine a world in which political leaders step down after electoral defeat, where voting is expanded, not restricted, and where the idea of consent is the founding principle of government.
 Where slavery begins and there is genocidal violence.
-Is the choice tyranny or liberty - and for whom?
-Welcome to 17th century New England.
-Sign up here!
+Was the choice tyranny or liberty - and for whom?
+Welcome to 17th century New England!

 WPA artist Earnest Hamlin Baker created this mural, "South County Life in the Days of the Narragansett Planters," which appears in the Wakefield, Rhode Island, post office in ca.1939/40.
 Smithsonian American Art Museum.
 Credit: Wikimedia Commons.